Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 Commission accounts for roughly 70-75% of your total closing costs.
 Every other line item combined is less than what you pay your agents.

-With a flat fee listing at $1,995, that equation shifts.
+With Net Gain Realty’s $1,995 full-service flat fee, that equation shifts.
 The listing side drops from $12,500 to $1,995, reducing total closing costs by over $10,000.
-The other costs stay the same regardless of which fee structure you choose.
+The other costs stay the same regardless of which fee structure you choose; the seller net sheet page explains what a seller net sheet is and how to calculate yours in Illinois, itemized for your own price point.

 To see all estimated closing costs for your specific home price, use the home sale calculator.